jvanderzande/vimexx-dns/README.md

 The docker container needs access to your secrets.
 Create a configuration file as shown above, and write it somewhere secure where docker has access to it, then add it to your docker container as shown below in the Docker Compose configuration file.

-This is a sample Docker Compose configuration file.
+This is an example Docker Compose configuration file:

+- Set the domain with VIMEXX_DNS_DOMAIN, in this example, 'your.domain.com'
+- Set how often the container should check for a modified local IP address, by default 30 seconds

 ```
 services: